 I wanted to create an easy and approachable guide to fermenting that would appeal to anyone interested in home cooking.
 So writing a simple, no-fuss fermentation cookbook was an obvious choice.

-However, unless you happen to be famous, My Favourite Recipes is not a good theme.
+Unless you happen to be famous, My Favourite Recipes is not a good theme.

 Here are a few things to think about when choosing a theme.